 - advice on debt recovery procedures

-- advice on debt recovery outside England and Wales
+- advice on debt recovery outside England, Wales or Scotland

 - advice as to whether an insolvency procedure is appropriate